Partial AHS-Structures, their Cartan description and partial BGG sequences: Partial AHS-structures and their Cartan description

 \subsection{Cartan description of AHS-structures}

-The most effective tools for studying AHS-structures, which take the higher order phenomena mentioned in \S \ref{2.1} into account, are derived from the equivalent description as Cartan geometries.
+The most effective tools for the study of AHS-structures, which take the higher order phenomena mentioned in Definition \ref{def2.1} into account, are derived from the equivalent description as Cartan geometries.
 This makes AHS-structures into the simplest examples of the class of parabolic geometries that is discussed in the book \cite{book}.
 Indeed, as a special case of the results of existences of canonical Cartan connections in the parabolic case, one obtains canonical Cartan connections associated to all AHS-structures.